simmt/simmt.github.io/index.md

 Thank you for visiting my website!

-My name is Kevin Simmt and I am a Ph.D. graduate in Political Science at The Ohio State University (OSU), focused upon the intersection of comparative political economy, public economics and public policy.
-In terms of research design, I specialize on quantitative methods.
+My name is Kevin Simmt and I am a Lecturer in Political Science at CalPoly.
+I am a recent Ph.D. graduate (Ohio State University), where I focused upon the comparative political economy of public policy (specifically, taxation).
+My research design focuses upon quantitative methods.

 My dissertation examines the regime-specific challenges that governments face when attempting to implement optimal tax policy.
-My political economy research informs further research into public policy and the optimal design of democratic institutions.
+My work in political economy informs further research into public policy and the optimal design of democratic institutions.

-In the classroom, I teach Canadian and Comparative Politics.
+In the classroom, I my teaching has focused upon Comparative Politics, Research Design (esp.
+Data Analysis & Visualization) and Canadian Politics.
 I strive to make material relevant to the lives of students; teach complex ideas simply; and create interactive tools by which to engage students with political science theories.

 I am a proud citizen of Alberta, Canada.
-Outside of Political Science, I am interested in literature, hockey and bourbon.
 Love is blind and so is my devotion to the Edmonton Oilers.
-Of late, I have been exploring the small towns and countryside of the American Midwest.
+(Given the team's playoff records during my lifetime, I am also proof that love can hurt.)

 You can view my [resume](Simmt_Github_Resume.pdf) or [CV](Simmt_CV_Git.pdf).

 <br>